Floer theory and reduced cohomology on open manifolds: Symplectic cohomology

 Taking $U$ the cotangent disc bundle, this is a well known theorem by Gromov.
 Namely, $\C^n$ contains no simply connected Lagrangians.
 The particular case $M=\hat{U}$, the completion of $U$, is a theorem by \cite{kang2014}.
 We remark that Theorem \ref{tmLiouSubNondisp} follows from Theorem \ref{tmSkellVitFunc} by a general vanishing principle for the localized Floer cohomology of a displaceable set.
 We prove this for $M$ aspherical.
-In a forthcoming work by U. Varolgunes this is proven without the asphericity assumption.
+In \cite{Varolgunes2018} this is proven without the asphericity assumption.
 Note however that the asphericity assumption in the last two theorems cannot be removed.
-Indeed, the anti-diagonal in $\C P^n\times\C P^n$ is simply connected and displaceable.
-However, there are quantitative counterparts which should hold assuming essentially only tameness. \begin{tm} Let $M$ be semipositive and let $U\hookrightarrow M$ be a Liouville domain.
-Then there is a $\delta>0$ for which $SH^{*,0}_{Viterbo}(U;R)$ embeds into $SH^{*,0}_{[0,\delta)}(M|\Skel(U);\K)$ with valuation $0$ as an $R$-subspace. \end{tm}
+Indeed, there are examples of displaceable Lagrangian spheres \cite{Abouzaid2012,Pabiniak2015}.
+However, there are quantitative counterparts which should hold assuming essentially only geometric boundedness. \begin{tm} Let $M$ be monotone or Calabi-Yau and let $U\hookrightarrow M$ be a Liouville domain.
+Then there is a $\delta>0$ for which $SH^{*,0}_{Viterbo}(U;R)$ embeds into $SH^{*,0}_{[0,\delta)}(M|\Skel(U,Z);\K)$ with valuation $0$ as an $R$-subspace. \end{tm}

 \begin{tm} Let $M$ be aspherical and let $U\hookrightarrow M$ be a Liouville domain satisfying $SH^*_{Viterbo}(U)\neq 0$.
-Then $\Skel(U)$ has positive displacement energy. \end{tm}
+Then $\Skel(U,Z)$ has positive displacement energy. \end{tm}

 \begin{rem} It should not be hard to remove the asphericity assumption.
 Once this is done and taking $U$ to be the cotangent disk bundle we recover a classical theorem by Chekanov \cite{Chekanov1998} stating that Lagrangian submanifolds have positive displacement energy. \end{rem}